MENU

 After the tea is ready, producers take off flowers, seeds, and stems as well as sort tea leaves into different grades by size and quality.

-The taste of tea consists of sweet, sour, bitter, umami, and astringent.
-Poly-amino acids are the main component of umami taste.
-Phenols and especially catechins are a source of astringency.
+The taste of tea consists of sweet, sour, bitter, umami, and astringency.
+Poly-amino acids are the main component of the umami taste.
+Phenols, especially catechins, are a source of astringency.
 Soluble carbohydrates and some amino acids contribute to sweetness.
 The bitter substances are mostly purine bases, especially caffeine and anthocyanins.
-Sourness is given by organic acids.
+Organic acids give tea sourness.
 The quantity and proportions of these components determine the taste of tea infusion.

-Depending on the process, it is possible to produce 7 different types of tea from the same material, but usually, tea producers work with specific cultivars, depending on the tea they specialize in.
+Depending on the process, it is possible to produce seven different types of tea from the same material.
+Still, tea producers usually work with specific cultivars, depending on the type of tea they specialize in.

 Tea classification due to the oxidation or fermentation level.